P-McG/DASPi/README.md

 # DASPi
-Distributed Aperture System (DAS) using the Raspberry Pi
+Distributed Aperture System (DAS) using the Raspberry Pi.

+Very early work in progress